daniel-topgaard/md-dmri-data/README.md

 * [Topgaard_PhysChemChemPhys2016](http://dx.doi.org/10.1039/c5cp07251d).

 ## How to start
 Download the [MD-dMRI framework](https://github.com/daniel-topgaard/md-dmri/) and add to the Matlab search path.
-Run step1_recon_data.m and step2_run_analysis.m in the example folders to process the data.
+Run step1_recon_data.m and step2_run_analysis.m in the data folders to process the data.
 View the raw or processed data with the graphical user interface started by typing `mgui` in the Matlab command window.